Knuffle Bunny: Plot

-Trixie Willems steps lively as she and her father, Mo Willems, walk down the block, through the park, past the school, to the laundromat.
+Trixie steps lively as she and her father walk down the block, through the park, past the school, and into the laundromat.
 For the toddler, loading and putting money into the machine evokes wide-eyed pleasure.
 But on the return home, she realizes that her stuffed rabbit, Knuffle Bunny, has been left behind.
-Because she cannot talk, Trixie cannot explain to Mo why she is upset.
+Because she cannot talk yet, Trixie cannot explain to her father why she is upset.
 Despite his plea of, "Now, please don't get fussy," she gives it her all, bawling and going "boneless."
-They both arrive home unhappy.
-Cheryl, Trixie's mother, immediately understands that Knuffle Bunny is missing.
-The three run back to the laundromat, and after several tries, Mo finds the toy among the wet laundry, and claims hero status.
-The toddler exuberantly exclaims, "Knuffle Bunny!!!" — her first words.
+They both arrive home unhappy, but Trixie's mother immediately realizes that Knuffle Bunny is missing.
+The three run back to the laundromat, and after several tries, Trixie's father finds the toy among the wet laundry, and claims hero status.
+In the end, Trixie exuberantly exclaims, "Knuffle Bunny!!!" — her first words.

 Reception

 Kirkus Reviews wrote, "The natural audience for this offering is a little older than its main character: they will easily identify with Trixie’s grief and at the same time feel superior to her hapless parent—and rejoice wholeheartedly at the happy reunion."
 Publishers Weekly asserted that Willems "creates an entertaining story for parents and children alike." and "once again demonstrates his keen insight with a story both witty and wise."
 Common Sense Media described it as "a charming book for all ages," and Inis magazine of Children's Books Ireland wrote, "Mo Willems’s book has a unique style that draws you in."